bhasevambit/app_for_react_and_typescript_training/README.md

-# Practice React App
+# Practice React App and TypeScript Coding

-This repository is practice for developing React App.
+This repository is practice for developing React App and TypeScript Coding.

 ## Environments and Versions